 While wood pellets are made of real wood, they are a processed form of wood, and therefore they behave differently.
-For instance, when an unprocessed piece of wood gets wets it will swell but not lose its form.
+For instance, when an unprocessed piece of wood gets wet, it will swell but not lose its form.
 However, if wood pellets get wet, they lose their form completely, and return back to the raw material they were produced from, sawdust.
 Therefore, the question of should you leave pellets in the hopper of a pellet grill/smoker is about concerns over moisture/humidity.
-In other words, will leaving pellets in the hopper leave them exposed to moisture leading to going bad?
-With the lid down on the hopper, you may not think so, and that can be true in some cases.
-However, as a general rule can/should you leave wood pellets in the hopper indefinitely?
-No. But depending on where you live and the time of year, the risk to the pellets from moisture does vary.
+In other words, will leaving pellets in the hopper leave them exposed to moisture leading them to go bad?
+Let’s discuss this…

 Leaving Wood Pellets In The Hopper (Official Advice)

 So before I provide my own thoughts and opinions on leaving wood pellets in the hopper of pellet grills and smokers, I thought I would quote some of the official advice.

 Below are extracts from the two most popular pellet grill brand’s websites of Traeger and Pit Boss on their official advice.

 So as you will notice from the two above quotes, there is a bit of a difference between the two pieces of advice.
 Pit Boss is requesting that their customers empty their pellet hoppers after ‘each cook’.